 Mitch Levy press release:

-Currently sitting 15th in the points, the Dural, NSW-based rider will now take a break before contesting the fifth 2018 Australian Superbike Championship round at Morgan Park Raceway in Queensland from August 17-19.
+Currently sitting 13th in the point standings, Levy is now looking forward to his two-month break before contesting the fourth 2018 Australian Superbike Championship round at Hidden Valley Raceway in the Northern Territory from June 28 to July 1.

-Levy would like to thank the following 2018 season sponsors for their continued support: ATR, Greg & Nadene Seisun, Manshed Auctions, Adam Gorrell Automotive, Race Centre, Advanced Group, Held Australia, YRD, Wales Truck & Bus Repairs, Central Air Conditioning, Diacore, A1 Rubber, Airoh Helmets, Cut & Core, and Beta Tools.
+Levy would like to thank his 2018 season sponsors: ATR, Greg & Nadene Seisun, Mashed Auctions, Adam Gorrell Automotive, Advanced Group, Held Australia, YRD, Wales Truck & Bus Repairs, Central Air Conditioning, Diacore, A1 Rubber, Airoh Helmets, Cut & Core, Beta Tools, and Motul.

-To find out more about Levy and his team, visit their brand-new website www.mitchlevyracing.com or LIKE them on Facebook by searching Mitch Levy #68.
+To find out more about Levy and his team, LIKE them on Facebook by searching Mitch Levy #68.